mrsandipandas/Udacity_LaneLines-P1/README.md

 ### 2. Identify potential shortcomings with your current pipeline

-a.
-One potential shortcoming would be what would happen when there will be many curves in the lanes.
+* One potential shortcoming would be what would happen when there will be many curves in the lanes.
-b.
-In different lighting conditions this would behave abruptly.
+* In different lighting conditions this would behave abruptly.
-c.
-Moreover, different lane colour dtection would be a challenge.
+* Moreover, different lane colour dtection would be a challenge.

 ### 3. Suggest possible improvements to your pipeline

-a.
-Use generalized hough transform to improve the curve detection
+* Use generalized hough transform to improve the curve detection
-b.
-I have tried 2nd order polynomial fitting for the extrapolation of the points in the detected lines.
+* I have tried 2nd order polynomial fitting for the extrapolation of the points in the detected lines.
 However, it did not go so well.
 So one thing can be done is to divide the x-range in different segments and try out extrapolation again.